kijanawoodard/Talk-RavenConf-2016/slides/index.md

 ' How many using?
 ' Not much forum activity
-' Organize applications

 ***

-## Solutions are new Problems
+## A Solution is Problem Substitution

 ***

 ## System components should be <del>Composable</del> Disposable.

+' Organize applications

 ***